Softvelum/paywall-code-samples-wmsauth/README.md

 Please read Paywall section of WMSPanel website for details: https://wmspanel.com/paywall

 Current sample code snippets are provided for quick and seamless integration of hot-linking protection.
+The repository directories have the code as described below.

-- "CSharp" contains snippet for C# modofying RTSP stream URL
+"CSharp" contains C# snippet

-- "java" contains Java snippet for RTSP
+"java" contains Java snippet

-- "javascript" has NodeJS JavaScript sample snippet
+"javascript" contains NodeJS JavaScript snippet

-- "php" has snippet for PHP processing of RTSP URL
-- "php-jwplayer" has a code which contains JWPlayer with HLS and RTMP streams.
-It also has example of PHP code for cases when your server works from behind the proxy.
+"python" contains Python snippet

+"php" contains snippets for PHP:
+- jwpayer-rtmp-hls.php - code sample for JWPlayer with RTMP and HLS
-- "php-rtmp-flowplayer" is a sample for flowpayer with RTMP stream
+- jwpayer-rtmp-hls-with-proxy.php - code sample for JWPlayer with RTMP and HLS which has IP address obtained from various headers
-- "python" is obviously a Python sample
-- "stream-signature" is an example of media stream signature with stream name in it
+- rtmp-flowplayer.php - Flowplayer sample with RTMP
+- basic-hls-rtmp-obfuscation.php - basic sample for HLS and RTMP with code obfuscation agains grabbers.
+- basic-hls-stream-based.php - basic sample for HLS where signature includes streams name
+- basic-rtsp.php - basic sample for RTSP